 Student Population & Course Registration Growth: An important piece of quantifiable data came in the form of student admissions and registration growth in 2020 semester-to-semester as compared to equivalent past semesters.
 In some cases, this growth was exponential.
 Other theological higher education institutions experienced similar increases.
+Our accrediting body, ATS (Association of Theological Schools), reported that with 91% of member institutions responding to their survey, "there are positive enrollment trends . . .
+Of the 252 schools reporting, 135-or 54%-have shown enrollment increases.
+For this year [2020], if this direction holds, it would reverse a trend that has occurred for most of the last decade" (Meinzer, 2020, Oct 30, p.
+1).
 The benefits of this unexpected growth are significant.
-While some schools (especially undergraduate institutions) suffered with the shift to fully online education, we were able to maintain steady and healthy registration numbers and tuition income.
-While these numbers do not compensate for some declines in previous semesters and years, they still help ensure the school's sustainability.
+While some schools (especially undergraduate institutions across the U.S.) suffered with the shift to fully online education, we were able to maintain steady and healthy registration numbers and tuition income.
+While these numbers do not compensate for some FTE (Full Time Equivalent) declines in previous semesters and years, they still help ensure the school's sustainability.